OmshriNT/markuping-traditional-letter/README.md

-Marking up a traditional letter for the UNiversity of Awesome!
+Marking up a traditional letter for the University of Awesome!

 Touching the basics of HTML.